Namsulee/CupActive/README.md

 CupActive is an open source project created by sooldongmu team to enable 'Joyful Soolsang' project.</br>
 The purpose of the project is to give fun and manage your drinking habit. </br>
 Also, It will show in 'Maker Faire 2018 Seoul' </br>
-CupActive repository would be in charge of each device software and CupActive-Server would be server software.
+CupActive repository would be in charge of each device software and CupActive-Server would be server software.</br>
 CupActive will handle hardware resources which are included in personal device.

 ## Hardware